Are you looking for fun listening activities for children to do at home or in the classroom?

 The classic Simon Says game is excellent for making kids pay attention and listen to instructions.

-Call out instructions by saying, for example, “Simon Says put your hands on your shoulders.”
-When you give an example that doesn’t begin with “Simon Says,” such as “Jump three times,” your children must not do it.
+Provide instructions by saying, for example, “Simon Says put your hands on your shoulders.”
+When you give an example that doesn’t start with “Simon Says,” such as “Jump three times,” your children must refrain from doing it.

-This means that for each instruction, they must listen for two details:
+For each instruction, they need to listen for two things:

-- whether or not they must follow the order
+- whether or not they must follow the command

 A variation of this game is Do This, Do That.

-Standing in front of children, perform certain actions by saying either “do this” or “do that.”
+Standing before children, perform specific actions by saying “do this” or “do that.”
 For example, you could tap your head, clap your hands or do a jump.

-Children love this game and often giggle their way through it.
-It takes a lot of concentration to not move and first listen to whether they should perform the action or not.
+Children love this game and often giggle throughout.
+It takes a lot of concentration not to move and first listen to whether they should perform the action or not.

 Here are some fun Simon Says ideas.